surgeventures/surgex/GUIDE.md

   |> Repo.one()
 ```

-Cool yet not so cool pipe chain, since it will get ruined on such rare occasion as when `user`
+Cool yet not so future-proof pipe chain:
-variable will have to get renamed:

 ```elixir
 user = User